California Institute of Technology: Statistics

 Biography

-Linus Carl Pauling was an American chemist, biochemist, chemical engineer, peace activist, author, and educator.
+Linus Carl Pauling FRS was an American chemist and peace activist.
 He published more than 1,200 papers and books, of which about 850 dealt with scientific topics.
-New Scientist called him one of the 20 greatest scientists of all time, and as of 2000, he was rated the 16th most important scientist in history.
+New Scientist called him one of the 20 greatest scientists of all time.
 For his scientific work, Pauling was awarded the Nobel Prize in Chemistry in 1954.
 For his peace activism, he was awarded the Nobel Peace Prize in 1962.
-He is one of five people to have won more than one Nobel Prize (the others being Marie Curie, John Bardeen, Frederick Sanger and Karl Barry Sharpless).
-Of these, he is the only person to have been awarded two unshared Nobel Prizes, and one of two people to be awarded Nobel Prizes in different fields, the other being Marie Curie.
+He is one of five people to have won more than one Nobel Prize.
+Of these, he is the only person to have been awarded two unshared Nobel Prizes, and one of two people to be awarded Nobel Prizes in different fields, the other being Marie Skłodowska-Curie.

 All 100 notable alumni